VinceVi83/MultiRoom/README.md

 VLC.play
 VLC.random
 VLC.kill
-Music.update.info (to update name and path of the current song and print it)
+InterfacePC work with minimun command --Music.update.info (to update name and path of the current song and print it)

 There some problems to get info of current song in some cases :
 The metadata title of the song have not same name as namefile...